Vladimir-Novick/FileUploadService/README.md

 # Windows Service for automatically upload files to FTP server

+You can:

+- Easily share and send  files of any format to your team and clients;
+- Save and backup all your files with unlimited cloud storage on Real-Time;
-Ability automatic upload a files from cache folder to FTP server.
+- Ability automatic upload a files from cache folder to FTP server.

 ### Installing UploadFTPService...